andrewt3000/DL4NLP/README.md

 ## Deep Learning for NLP
 [Stanford Natural Language Processing](https://class.coursera.org/nlp/lecture/preview) Intro NLP course with videos.
+This has no deep learning.
+But it is a good primer for traditional nlp.

 [Stanford CS 224D: Deep Learning for NLP class](http://cs224d.stanford.edu/syllabus.html)
 [Richard Socher](https://scholar.google.com/citations?user=FaOcyfMAAAAJ&hl=en).
 (2015)  Class with videos, and slides.